-Taken as a whole, or in its various component parts The Darling River Run route provides an opportunity to see the real Australian bush in Darling River Towns and experience some safe and easy off-road driving.
+Taken as a whole, or in its various component parts The Darling River Run route provides an opportunity to see the real Australian bush at Darling River Towns.
+Experience some safe and easy off-road driving.

-The ‘Darling River Run’ in its entirety is book-ended by the townships of Brewarrina in the North, and Wentworth in the South, where the Darling ultimately yields and converges, inexorably, with the might Murray River.
+The ‘Darling River Run’ in its entirety is book-ended by the townships of Brewarrina in the North, and Wentworth in the South.
+This is where the Darling ultimately yields and converges, inexorably, with the might Murray River.

-Crossing the border in a spread of ‘distributary’ streams, the tenuous connection is made through the Culgoa River, which wanders down, a deep trench in a vast floodplain, to connect with Barwon River roughly halfway between Brewarrina and Bourke.
+Crossing the border in a spread of ‘distributary’ streams, the tenuous connection is made through the Culgoa River.
+The Culgoa wanders down, a deep trench in a vast floodplain.
+This is where it connects with Barwon River roughly halfway between Brewarrina and Bourke.

 “The River Red Gums touching closely to the roadside at points, and at other times the river that is the Barwon, wanders off to the West, leaving wide floodplains of scattered Box Trees and Coolabahs.”

-The Bogan River, making a bee-line towards a confluence, changes its mind as it nears the Barwon, and both streams bend back on themselves so that they only touch in the briefest kiss – probably expecting to met up again later, the two streams run in parallel, sharing a floodplain, and ultimately converging just North of ‘Mays Bend’ near Bourke.
+The Bogan River, making a bee-line towards a confluence, changes its mind as it nears the Barwon River.
+Both streams bend back on themselves so that they only touch in the briefest kiss – probably expecting to met up again later.
+The two streams run in parallel, sharing a floodplain, and ultimately converging just North of ‘Mays Bend’ near Bourke.

 Begin the Darling River Run adventure

 The Darling River, characteristically secretive, quietly begins just out of sight, hidden in the spread of overhanging limbs and sprawling River Red Gums, and with it begins the Darling River Run.